 These are direct replacements for Epson cartridges and come complete with chip.

-Read Pigment vs Dye Ink for details on the difference between the formulas.
-In short, pigment ink lasts longer because it sits on top of the paper and isn't absorbed into it.
+Epson's pigment ink lasts longer than compatible dye ink because it sits on top of the paper and isn't absorbed into it.
 However, dye ink is usually brighter.
 This is why after touting their durabrite pigment ink, Epson reformulated their dye-based Claria ink specifically for photographs.
 The oldest photos I printed with compatible ink are about 20 years old.
 They were done with an Epson 640 on plain paper.
 Hanging on my wall, they still look about as good as the day they were printed except that the paper has started to yellow.
 Photos in my album printed on photo paper and encased in plastic sheets look fantastic.
 Will they last 100 years like Epson claims their ink will?
-Ask me in another 80 years :) Take a look and judge for yourself.
+Ask me in another 80 years :)

 Since there are no moving parts to wear out, they have no finite lifetime.
 We have one set of reusables going on 4 years and a set of refillables more than 2 years old.
 However, a chip can always go bad.
 This can be due to stray electricity, getting wet, even being touched by sweaty fingers.
 So it's a good idea to have a backup set - even a set of disposable cartridges, which can be mixed with reusable/refillable in the same printer.
 It won't help you to have dozens of tanks or ink bottles if you don't have a complete set of working cartridges.